Distributional Regression

 Gamma GLM loss

-If Y|\boldsymbol{X}=\boldsymbol{x} is a gamma r.v. with mean \mu(\boldsymbol{x}; \boldsymbol{\beta}) and dispersion parameter \phi, we can minimise the negative log-likelihood (NLL) \text{NLL} \propto \sum_{i=1}^{n}\log \mu (\boldsymbol{x}_i; \boldsymbol{\beta})+\frac{y_i}{\mu (\boldsymbol{x}_i; \boldsymbol{\beta})} + \text{const}, i.e., we ignore the dispersion parameter \phi while estimating the regression coefficients.
+If Y|\boldsymbol{X}=\boldsymbol{x} is a Gamma r.v. with mean \mu(\boldsymbol{x}; \boldsymbol{\beta}) and dispersion parameter \phi, we can minimise the negative log-likelihood (NLL) \text{NLL} \propto \sum_{i=1}^{n}\log \mu (\boldsymbol{x}_i; \boldsymbol{\beta})+\frac{y_i}{\mu (\boldsymbol{x}_i; \boldsymbol{\beta})} + \text{const}, i.e., we ignore the dispersion parameter \phi while estimating the regression coefficients.

 Fitting Steps

 Step 1.
-Use the advanced second derivative iterative method to find the regression coefficients: \widehat{\boldsymbol{\beta}} = \underset{\boldsymbol{\beta}}{\text{arg\,min}} \ \sum_{i=1}^{n}\log \mu (\boldsymbol{x}_i; \boldsymbol{\beta})+\frac{y_i}{\mu (\boldsymbol{x}_i; \boldsymbol{\beta})}
+Use the advanced second derivative iterative method to find the regression coefficients: \boldsymbol{\beta}^* = \underset{\boldsymbol{\beta}}{\text{arg\,min}} \ \sum_{i=1}^{n}\log \mu (\boldsymbol{x}_i; \boldsymbol{\beta})+\frac{y_i}{\mu (\boldsymbol{x}_i; \boldsymbol{\beta})}

 Step 2.
 Estimate the dispersion parameter: \phi = \frac{1}{n-p}\sum_{i=1}^{n}\frac{\bigl(y_i-\mu(\boldsymbol{x}_i; \boldsymbol{\beta})\bigr)^2}{\mu(\boldsymbol{x}_i; \boldsymbol{\beta} )^2}

 (Here, p is the number of coefficients in the model.
-If this p doesn’t include the intercept, then p should be use \frac{1}{n-(p+1)}.)
+If this p doesn’t include the intercept, then the scaling should be \frac{1}{n-(p+1)}.)

 Code: Gamma GLM

-In Python, we can fit a gamma GLM as follows:
+In Python, we can fit a Gamma GLM as follows:

 import statsmodels.api as sm